Agent

 Re-running the agent

 You can run the agent multiple times on the same ticket.
 Each run continues from where the worktree was left — previous commits are preserved.
-Add comments before re-running to give the agent additional instructions.
+The worktree is rebased onto the latest default branch at the start of each session.

 Trigger context